 30% of fish populations in the world's ocean are overfished and 57% are facing extinction.
-40% of the catch, including sharks, sea birds, turtles, dolphins, and whales, end up as socalled by-catch in the nets.
+40% of the catch, including sharks, sea birds, turtles, dolphins, and whales, end up as bycatch in the nets.
+By-catch as described by the World Wildlife Fund (WWF), is the capture of non-target species which are then generally discarded overboard either dead or dying.

 Aquaculture supports overfishing as well, since the feed often consists of fish meal or fish oil, extracted from wild fisheries.
 Furthermore, through open aquaculture, drugs, chemicals, and excrement end up in the environment.